generic-pers0n/Lines/README.md

 * You can generate coordinate points (see the Notes below)
 For more information on Lines, see the [Lines Wiki](https://github.com/generic-pers0n/lines/wiki).

-# Notes
-1. For generating coordinate points, you'll have 3 options.
-See the Lines Wiki for more details.

 # Contributing
 For information on contributing, see [CONTRIBUTING.md](https://github.com/generic-pers0n/lines/blob/devel/CONTRIBUTING.md).